GNOME/glib/README.win32.md

 - Create an empty directory/folder for the build inside your GLib sources directory, say, `_builddir`, and `cd` into it.

-- Setup the build using Meson:
+- Set up the build using Meson:

 ```cmd
 > meson .. --buildtype=<release|debug|debugoptimized> --prefix=<path> [--backend=vs]